serverless/dashboard/docs/nodejs.md

 Captured Error or Captured Warning, and sent to Serverless Console.
 Tags can be viewed on the Trace Explorer Details and Dev Mode.

+## Compatibility

+While Serverless Console is developed by the makers of the Serverless Framework, the entire Serverless Console product and this SDK are 100% agnostic of the deployment tool you use.
+Serverless Console and this SDK work just as well with Terraform, CDK, SAM, Pulumi, etc, as as they do with Serverless Framework.

 ## Installation

 **Install the package**